 There are a large number of black Maine Coon breeders across the world.

-If you live in the United Kingdom, please contact the ‘Governing Board Of The Cat Fancy’, the UK’s Premier Registration Body, to find registered breeders located near to you (link here).
+If you live in the United Kingdom, please contact the Governing Board Of The Cat Fancy, the UK’s Premier Registration Body, to find registered breeders located near you (link).

 Breeding Black Maine Coon Cats

-Genetically speaking, the black colouring is considered to be a dominant gene, and is represented by a capital ‘B’.
-Recessive black genes by contrast are labelled with a small ‘b’.
+Genetically speaking, the black coloring is considered to be a dominant gene and is represented by a capital ‘B’.
+Recessive black genes by contrast are labeled with a small ‘b’.

-Breeders looking to produce solid black Maine Coons need to be aware that the tabby colouring is more dominant, than the black gene.
+Breeders looking to produce solid black Maine Coons need to be aware that the tabby coloring is more dominant than the black gene.

 Famous Black Maine Coon Cats

-It is thought that stroking a cat is both therapeutic, and a great way to encourage patients suffering from hand health issues, to exercise their hands.
+It is thought that stroking a cat is both therapeutic and a great way to encourage patients suffering from hand health issues, to exercise their hands.

-- Helps to lower individuals blood pressure
+- Helps lower individual blood pressure

 - Reduces stress